Frederick Keys

 The Frederick Keys are a Minor League Baseball (MiLB) team located in Frederick, Maryland.
-They are the High-A affiliate of the Baltimore Orioles.
-A new team mascot, Frank Key, joined the current mascot, a coyote named Keyote, at the beginning of the 2011 baseball season.
-The Keys were purchased from Maryland Baseball Holding, LLC by Attain Sports and Entertainment in January 2022.
+They are the High-A affiliate of the Baltimore Orioles and play in the South Atlantic League.
 Home games are played at Nymeo Field at Harry Grove Stadium.
-Prior to Major League Baseball's reorganization of the minor leagues following the 2020 season, the Keys were a Minor League Baseball team that served as the Class A-Advanced affiliate of the Baltimore Orioles from 1989 to 2020.
-On August 1, 2025, the team announced that it would once again serve as the Class A-Advanced (now called High-A) affiliate of the Baltimore Orioles starting in 2026, replacing the Aberdeen IronBirds.
+Prior to Major League Baseball's reorganization of the minor leagues following the 2020 season, the Keys served as the Class A-Advanced affiliate of the Orioles from 1989 to 2020.
+After the reorganization, the Keys joined the MLB Draft League.
+On August 1, 2025, the team announced that it would once again serve as the Class A-Advanced (now called High-A) affiliate of the Baltimore Orioles starting in 2026, replacing the Aberdeen IronBirds, who replaced the Keys in the Draft League.

-The team and one of its mascots, Frank Key, are named after lawyer and Frederick County native Francis Scott Key, the writer of the poem "Defence of Fort M'Henry".
-"The Star-Spangled Banner", the American national anthem, is the first stanza of the poem set to the tune of "The Anacreontic Song".
+The team and one of its mascots, Frank Key, are named after lawyer and Frederick County native Francis Scott Key, the author of the poem "Defence of Fort M'Henry", the first stanza of which, set to the tune of "The Anacreontic Song", became "The Star-Spangled Banner", the American national anthem.